ruairi-ohogartaigh/bash-toolkit/README.md

 # Bash Toolkit
-This is a toolkit of Bash scripts that I have created to improve my productivity on Linux.
+This is a toolkit of Bash scripts, I have created it to improve my productivity on Linux.
 The idea came about when I started studying LPIC1 examination materials.
-I wanted a practical way of studying concepts like piping and regex whilst improving my my over all knowledge in the CLI.
+I wanted a practical way of studying concepts like piping and regex whilst improving my over all knowledge in the CLI.

 <img src="./pictures/bashtoolkit.png" width="500">